Rigidity and Tolerance in point processes: Gaussian zeroes and Ginibre eigenvalues: Models and Setup

 \subsection{The General Setup}

 Fix a Euclidean space $\Eu$ equipped with a non-negative regular Borel measure $\mu$.
-Let $\S$ denote the Polish space of countable locally finite point configurations on $\Eu$.
-Endow $\S$ with its canonical topology, namely the topology of convergence on compact sets (which gives $\S$ a canonical Borel $\sigma$-algebra).
-Fix a bounded open set $\D \subset \Eu$ with $\mu(\partial \D)=0$.
+Let $\S$ denote the space of countable locally finite point configurations on $\Eu$.
+Endow $\S$ with its canonical topology, namely, the topology on $\S$ is that of weak convergence of measures, under the identification of a locally finite point configuration with the counting measure it induces on $\C$ (which gives $\S$ a canonical Borel $\sigma$-algebra).
+Equivalently, the topology of $\S$ is that of the convergence (in the Hausdorff sense) of finite configurations obtained by restriction to open balls in $\Eu$.
+It is known that $\S$, with this topology, is a Polish space.
+Fix a bounded open set $\D \subset \Eu$.
 Corresponding to the decomposition $\Eu=\D \cup \D^c$, we have ${\S} =\S_{\inn} \times \S_{\out}$, where $\S_{\inn}$ and $\S_{\out}$ denote the spaces of finite point configurations on $\D$ and locally finite point configurations on $\D^c$ respectively.

 Let $\Xi$ be a measure space equipped with a probability measure $\tP$.
 For a random variable $Z:\Xi \to \mathcal{X}$ (where $\mathcal{X}$ is a Polish space), we define the push forward $Z_*\tP$ of the measure $\tP$ by $Z_*\tP(A)=\tP(Z^{-1}(A))$ where $A$ is a Borel set in $\xo$.
 Also, for a point process $Z':\Xi \to \S$, we can define point processes $Z_{\inn}':\Xi \to \S_{\inn}$ and $Z_{\out}':\Xi \to \S_{\out}$ by restricting the random configuration $Z'$ to $\D$ and $\D^c$ respectively.